-CURRICULUM AREA CARNEGIE UNITS REQUIRED SUBJECTS ENGLISH 41 English I English II Two (2) additional English Courses above MATHEMATICS 42 English II Algebra I Two (2) additional Math Courses above Algebra I SCIENCE 43 Biology Two (2) additional science courses above Biology SOCIALSTUDIES 4 1 World History 4 1 U.S. History 4 1⁄2 U.S. Government 4 1⁄2Economics 5 1⁄2 Mississippi Studies 6 PHYSICALEDUCATION 1/27 1⁄2 Physical Education HEALTH 1/28 1/2 Contemporary Health TECHNOLOGY or COMPUTER SCIENCE 1 9 THE ARTS 1 10 COLLEGE- and CAREER-READINESS 111 ELECTIVES 8 Must Include two (2) advanced electives of the College Preparatory Curriculum requirements (See Appendix C.) TOTAL UNITSREQUIRED 28 12,13,14
+CURRICULUM AREA CARNEGIE UNITS REQUIRED SUBJECTS ENGLISH 41 English I English II Two (2) additional English Courses above English II MATHEMATICS 42 Algebra I Two (2) additional Math Courses above Algebra I SCIENCE 43 Biology Two (2) additional science courses above Biology SOCIAL STUDIES 4 1 World History 1 U.S. History 1⁄2 U.S. Government 1⁄2Economics 1⁄2 Mississippi Studies PHYSICAL EDUCATION 1/27 1⁄2 Physical Education HEALTH 1/28 1⁄2 Contemporary Health TECHNOLOGY or COMPUTER SCIENCE 1 THE ARTS 1 10 COLLEGE- and CAREER-READINESS 111 ELECTIVES 8 Must Include two (2) advanced electives of the College Preparatory Curriculum requirements (See Appendix C.) TOTAL UNITSREQUIRED 28 12,13,14

-1Carnegie units earned for Compensatory English courses cannot be included as any of the four (4) English Carnegie units required for graduation; however, Carnegie units earned for these courses may be included in the general elective graduation requirements.
+Carnegie units earned for Compensatory English courses cannot be included as any of the four (4) English Carnegie units required for graduation; however, Carnegie units earned for these courses may be included in the general elective graduation requirements.
 Compensatory English may be taken only if a credit-bearing English course is taken in the same school year.
 Accelerated English 9 can be accepted in lieu of English I. Accelerated English 10 can be accepted in lieu of English II.
 English I is a required prerequisite course for English II.
 English I may not be taken after a student completes English II.

-2Carnegie units earned for Compensatory Mathematics courses cannot be included as any of the four (4) Math Carnegie units required for graduation; however, Carnegie units earned for these courses may be included in the general elective graduation requirements.
+Carnegie units earned for Compensatory Mathematics courses cannot be included as any of the four (4) Math Carnegie units required for graduation; however, Carnegie units earned for these courses may be included in the general elective graduation requirements.
 Compensatory Mathematics may be taken only if a credit-bearing Math course is taken in the same school year.
 CCR Mathematics Grade 8, Ready for High School Mathematics, and Foundations of Algebra cannot be taken after a student has received a Carnegie unit in the CCR Algebra I course.
 At least two (2) of the four (4) required mathematics Carnegie units must be earned in courses higher than the CCR Algebra I course.
 The Ready for High School Mathematics course shall only be available for 8th grade or 9th grade students.
 Foundations of Algebra shall only be available for 9th grade students.
-MYP Geometry, MYP Algebra II, IB-DP Mathematics I, IB-DP Mathematics II, IB-DP Mathematical Studies I, and IB-DP Mathematical Studies II are allowable mathematics courses higher than Algebra I for IB students.
-Cambridge IGCSE Mathematics I may be accepted in lieu of Algebra I and Cambridge IGCSE Extended Sequence may be accepted in lieu of Integrated Math I. One (1) of the four (4) required Carnegie units for mathematics may be in AP Computer Science Principles.
+MYP Geometry, MYP Algebra II, IB-DP Mathematics I, IB-DP Mathematics II, IB-DP Mathematics II, IB-DP Mathematics III are allowable mathematics courses higher than Algebra I for IB students.
+Cambridge IGCSE Mathematics I may be accepted in lieu of Algebra I and Cambridge IGCSE Extended Sequence may be accepted in lieu of Integrated Math I. One (1) of the four (4) required Carnegie units for science may be in AP Computer Science Principles.
 If used for a mathematics unit, AP Computer Science Principles cannot then also be used for a science or computer science unit.
 For approved Career and Technical course substitutions see Appendix A-12.

-3One (1) of the four (4) required Carnegie units for science may be in AP Computer Science Principles.
+One (1) of the four (4) required Carnegie units for science may be in AP Computer Science Principles.
 If used for science unit, AP Computer Science Principles cannot then also be used for a mathematics or computer science unit.
 For approved Career and Technical course substitutions see Appendix A-12.
 Coordinated Science I or Cambridge IGCSE Biology may be accepted in lieu of Biology.